26 Must-See Historical Landmarks and Monuments In Athens

 Greece With KIds - What to do in Greece with kids - Athens - Parthenon, Akropolis

 The Acropolis of Athens is located on a hill in Athens and contains numerous historical buildings.
-The structure was a significant religious and political center in the late antiquity.
+In late antiquity, it was a significant religious and political center.

 As a UNESCO World Heritage Site, the Acropolis should be seen by every history enthusiast.
-Also, since it’s near significant attractions, you can start your adventure to Athens’ past from the Acropolis.
+Since it’s near significant attractions, you can start your adventure into Athens’ past from the Acropolis.

 2. Acropolis Museum

-From Ancient Greece to Roman Era, you can see thousands of historical objects in the Acropolis Museum.
-The Hellenic Ministry of Culture and Tourism owns the museum and welcomes over a million visitors annually.
+The Acropolis Museum houses thousands of historical objects from ancient Greece to the Roman Era.
+The Hellenic Ministry of Culture and Tourism owns the museum, which welcomes over a million visitors annually.

 The museum is on the southeastern slope of Acropolis Hill, near the ancient “sacred rock.”
-The museum offers an unmatched glimpse into the area’s past and an ideal base to discover the rest of Athens.
-You can get to the famous Parthenon after a ten to fifteen-minute walk.
+It offers an unmatched glimpse into the area’s past and is an ideal base from which to discover the rest of Athens.
+The famous Parthenon is a ten—to fifteen-minute walk away.

 3. National Archaeological Museum

 Those interested in the history of Ancient Greeks can visit the National Archaeological Museum.
-The establishment was founded in 1829 and is one of the largest museums in Greece, with over 10,000 artifacts.
+Founded in 1829, it is one of the largest museums in Greece, with over 10,000 artifacts.
 It is in the center of Athens and is open to the public from Tuesday to Sunday.

 4. Ancient Agora Of AthensAncient Sites iIn Greece - Scenic view of temple of Hephaestus in Ancient Agora, Athens